Dental Care for Pets - Prevention Tips & Must-Have Products

 What is the ideal age to start brushing a pet’s teeth?

-The ideal age to start brushing your pet’s teeth is as early as possible, ideally during their puppy or kitten stage i.e. six weeks old (dogs), and brushing your kitten's teeth as soon as it's weaned, which usually happens between four and 10 weeks of age.
+The ideal age to start brushing your pet’s teeth is as early as possible, ideally during their puppy or kitten stage, i.e., as early as puppyhood/kittenhood, using a gradual, reward-based approach.

 Can pets get cavities like humans?